oslomarketsolutions/website/src/pages/en/products/index.md

   title: What we offer
 investorPortal:
   marketData:
-    header: 'IPS, ASK and all you need'
+    header: A complete savings portal
     image: /img/productsPagePlaceholder.png
-    overline: Fund portal
+    overline: Funds and portfolio reporting
     text: >-
-      Engage your customers and help them save more with a reliable savings platform that is easy to adjust and works just as well on all size of devices
+      Engage your customers and help them save more with a reliable platform that is easy to adjust and works just as well on all size of devices.
+      Integrated with Centevo's platform, ProInvest or SS&Cs Tradex these portals support monthly fund subscriptions, switch, moving to ASK and IPS (for Norwegian accounts) and much more.
+OMS can handle advanced performance calculations, attribution as well as online onboarding, trading and PDF export of a monthly portfolio report.
   onlinePortfolio:
     header: Live and worldwide
     image: /img/productsPagePlaceholder.png